davew-msft/2019AzureMigrateYourApps/Lab2-ContainerizingApplications/README.md

 #### Product Service

 The product service uses the NOSQL data that was in the on-premise MogoDB.
 We successfully migrated that data to Cosmos DB, so that is what we will configure our Product Service for.

+> **Note:** If you were unable to finish Lab 1 and do not have a CosmosDB with data in it.
+See the appendix at the end of this lab for a connection string to a shared instance you can use.

 ##### Get the Cosmos DB connection string